 It does not take more than 10 seconds to 5 minutes for the actual surgery.

 The eye may be a little itchy after the procedure, but the procedure itself is not painful thanks to the anaesthetic eye drops.
 Usually patients do not even require any pain medications, but you can always ask your doctor for some if you are apprehensive about the pain.

 You can resume work the next day if your vision permits.
 However, doctors usually recommend that you rest your eyes.

 You will be required to wear a protective shield for the first two nights after the procedure.

-Swimming and using a hot tub should be avoided the first two weeks after Surgery.
+Swimming and using a hot tub should be avoided in the first two weeks after surgery.